lilyschlaug/BAE305-SP24-Lab2REAL/Lab-2.md

 # By: Noah Lane & Lily Schlaug
 # Summary
-Lab goal; summary of work performed; summary of outcome Lab 2's focus is to develop a better understanding of the three major laws of basic circuit analysis: Kirchhoff's voltage Law, Kirchhoff's current law and Thevenin's theorem.
+Lab goal, summary of work performed, & summary of outcome:

+Lab 2's focus is to develop a better understanding of the three major laws of basic circuit analysis: Kirchhoff's voltage Law, Kirchhoff's current law and Thevenin's theorem.
 Lab 2 began with an introduction to proper soldering and circuit building techniques by making and soldering a series circuit onto a solder breadboard and then measuring the voltage drop across each of the components in the circuit.
 After summing the voltage drops across the resistors the value was equivalent to that of the voltage supplied by the DC power supply.
 For the second part of the lab, two circuits were constructed on a solderless breadboard that consisted of five resistors with three in series and two in parallel for Part 2.1 and four resistors, three in series and one in parallel, for Part 2.2 and 2.3. **Outcome of measured vs calculated data for 2.1,2.2,2.3.**

 # Materials